Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models

-Recent studies on RGB VLMs and LVLMs show failures at both the image and cross-modal semantic levels\cite{qi2024visualjailbreak,zhou2024mmcoa,xie2025chainattack}.
-Most of these studies, however, operate in visible-light digital settings rather than infrared physical deployment.
-Rather than optimizing explicit target texts or labels, our method attacks the clean-category manifold in visual representation space, reducing dependence on prompts and supporting a unified objective across classification, captioning, and VQA.
+Recent studies on RGB VLMs and large vision-language models (LVLMs) show failures at both the image and cross-modal semantic levels, including visual jailbreaks, multimodal task attacks, transfer-based VLM attacks, physical-world LVLM patch attacks, large-scale targeted VLM attacks, and highly transferable attacks on CLIP representations\cite{qi2024visualjailbreak,yin2023vlattack,xie2025chainattack,liu2026spatial,zhang2025anyattack,huang2025xtransfer}.
+These methods show that aligned vision-language representations can be attacked without changing the language model itself.
+However, most operate in visible-light digital settings, optimize pixel-level or generator-produced perturbations, or rely on task-specific image-text objectives, and they do not need to fabricate a stable infrared artifact.
+Our work is positioned at the intersection of infrared physical security and multimodal semantic robustness: it studies a reusable thermal patch for IR-VLMs, attacks the clean-category manifold in visual representation space, and evaluates semantic vulnerability as a system-level property across classification, captioning, VQA, transfer, and physical deployment.

+\runinhead{Derivative-free physical optimization.} Query-based optimization is widely used when gradients are unavailable or unreliable, including differential evolution, covariance-matrix adaptation, and score-based black-box attacks\cite{storn1997differential,hansen2001cmaes,ilyas2018blackbox,andriushchenko2020square}.
+For physical patches, the objective can be noisy because each candidate involves rendering, transformation, placement, and model evaluation.
+A derivative-free optimizer is therefore attractive, but the search space must be carefully constrained; otherwise, the optimizer may find high-frequency patterns that work digitally but are hard to fabricate or attach.
+The curved-grid parameterization in UCGP narrows the search to low-frequency curved structures; EOT samples capture-condition changes, whereas TPS models non-rigid patch deformation during optimization\cite{athalye2018eot,bookstein1989tps}.
+This combination is designed to make the search both query-efficient and deployment-aware.